 Beginning in childhood we are taught that we can’t act on our own.
-We have to wait for permission from our parents and other adults of authority.
-We are also taught that the smartest, most educated, experienced and/or best people rise to the top of our businesses, organizations and i
+We have to wait for permission from our parents and other adults with authority.
+We are also taught that best people – the smartest, most educated and most experienced – rise to the top of our businesses, o

 A common response from women to my website tagline “Empowering Women to Lead the Male-Dominated Workplace” is “I don’t want to lead men.”
 I often wonder why I get that response.
 Can it be their perception of leadership?
 When we think of leadership, we typically picture a leader who is